hanwenzhang123/fullstack-note/README.md

 - -> using callback

 #### what does setState do?
-1. update my(component) local state correctly (a way to properly modify local state)
+1. update local state correctly (a way to properly modify local state)
-2. setState then will trigger re-rendering (triggers a re-render)
+2. setState will trigger re-rendering
-3. when invole previous value, we should always use a callback function is properly being handled base on the current value
+3. when invole previous value, we should always use a callback function to properly handle it base on the current value

 #### React.Fragment
 - Looks cleaner, avoid too many `<div>`